dpsframework/dpsframework.org/_guides/clips-640/clips-640-user-guide-chapter-01_en.md

 CLIPS>
 ```

 The term f-1 is the **fact identifier** assigned to the (duck) fact by CLIPS.
 Every fact inserted into  the **fact-list** is assigned a unique fact identifier starting with the letter “f ” and followed by an  integer called the **fact-index**.
 On starting up CLIPS, and after certain commands such as **clear**  and **reset** (to be discussed in more detail later), the fact- index will be set to one, and then  incremented by one as each new fact is asserted.

-What happens if you try to put a second duck into the fact-list?
+<p class="code-label">What happens if you try to put a second duck into the fact-list?</p>
 Let’s try it and see.
 Assert a new (duck), then issue a (facts) command as follows
 ```scheme
 CLIPS> (assert (duck))
 <Fact-1>